 The Group seeks to engage with its customer base to provide financing and deliver on their climate transition plans as well as expanding sustainability objectives.
 It will achieve this through growing its existing product suite across its environmental and social propositions.
-The Group is reviewing its investment propositions and its alignment with up-to-date market ESG parameters.
+The Group seeks to empower its customers to choose banking products designed to positively impact people or the environment.
+In 2023, the Group launched Malta's first Green Term Deposits allowing customers to choose to align their savings with their values by having their funds ringfenced and only used to support projects which meet the groups thresholds for Green Financing.
+The Group is also reviewing its investment propositions and its alignment with current ESG principles and parameters.

-In relation to transparency and disclosures, the Group is establishing a baseline in its impact emanating from Scope 1-3 emissions, and will issue its first 'ESG Report' in 2023.
+In relation to transparency and disclosures, the Group is establishing a baseline in its impact emanating from Scope 1-3 emissions1.
 Where possible, the Group will continuously seek to align its product suite to international principles and provide third party assurance for its "Green" asset and liability balance sheet.
-To enhance ESG sustainability knowledge and skills in the business, the Group provides training courses to upskill employees across all of its business functions.
+To enhance ESG sustainability knowledge and skills in the business, the Group provides training courses to upskill employees across all of its business functions, as well as training tailored for the Board of Directors.

-As part of the Bank's journey in mitigating and reducing environmental risks, a Responsible Lending Policy was approved in 2022.
+As part of the Bank's journey in mitigating and reducing environmental risks, a Responsible Lending Policy was approved and implemented in 2022.
 This is applicable to all requests for new or additional borrowing deriving from corporate customers, or group of connected customers, subject to selected qualitative and quantitative thresholds.
 Further information on this Policy is included in Section 2.3.

-&lt;sup>1 Excluding Category 15
+1 Excluding Category 15

-2.2.
-Governance
+2.2.Governance